 Stories of heroism, determination, and tragedy emerged from the flood of 1881.

 On March 31, Bismarck Mayor George Peoples learned that a group of men were stranded by high water and ice in the valley south of town.
 He decided to take a skiff out onto the Missouri and go in search of them.
 After gliding downstream on the treacherous river, Peoples discovered the men in a grove of trees, water raging all around them.
 He gingerly steered his boat toward the trees and rescued all the men.
 Peoples then saw another man atop an ice jam who had apparently become so overwhelmed with fear that he could not move.
-Peoples left the skiff and walked out on to the unstable, jumbled blocks of ice, knowing full well that the jam could give way at any moment, and guided the shell-shocked man back to safety.
+Peoples left his skiff and walked out on to the unstable, jumbled blocks of ice, knowing full well that the jam could give way at any moment, tossing him into the frigid waters, where he would die within minutes.
+Fortunately, the ice jam held long enough for Peoples to guide the shell-shocked man back to safety.

 When the first freshet hit Bon Homme Island (18 miles northwest of Yankton) the settlers there had to flee the onrushing floodwaters with only the clothes on their backs.
-Fortunately, they reached a small promontory at the head of the island just as the Missouri inundated their tiny settlement.
+Just before the high water overtook them, the group reached a small promontory located on the northwestern tip of the island.
 Once there, they huddled together, hoping the river would not rise high enough to carry them away.
 The eight men and two women spent three, long, cold nights atop that precarious little knoll before escaping to higher ground on the nearby bluffs.

 The Missouri encircled scores of houses with high water and blocks of ice before the occupants could flee to the bluffs beyond.
 Families up and down the valley got trapped in their homes.
 All they could do was wait – either for the river to drown them or for someone to rescue them.

-Soon after the flood struck, a group of men in Yankton organized rescue parties, which set out from that town in yawls to search the flooded countryside for survivors.
+Soon after the flood struck, some Yankton men organized rescue parties, which set out from that town in yawls to search the flooded countryside for survivors.
 The search teams passed from submerged farm house to farm house, often risking their own lives as heavy ice flows pushed up against their wooden boats.
 When crews reached a house, they checked for signs of life.
-On numerous occasions, rescue crews had to cut survivors out of their houses by opening a hole in the roof.
-Had it not been for the heroism of these selfless men, the death toll from the Great flood of 1881 would have been far higher, perhaps in the hundreds.
+On numerous occasions, crews had to cut survivors out of their houses by opening a hole in the roof.
+Had it not been for the heroism of these selfless men, the death toll from the Great flood of 1881 would have been far higher.

 South of Yankton, a settler named Inch got stuck in his farm house by the rising floodwaters.
-After the Missouri inundated the lowlands around Inch’s place, a cold snap froze the river’s surface.
-Rather than wait for rescue, Inch decided to leave his flooded house and walk across the ice to his brother’s nearby farm.
-He apparently walked some distance from his house before the ice cracked, dropping him into the water up to his chest.
-Inch tried to lift himself out of the water by grabbing the ice that surrounded him, but that ice kept breaking apart.
+Not long after the Missouri inundated the lowlands around Inch’s place, a cold snap re-froze the river’s surface.
+Rather than wait for rescue, Inch decided to leave his flooded house and walk across the newly-formed ice to his brother’s nearby farm.
+He apparently walked some distance from his house before the ice gave way, dropping him into the water up to his chest.
+Inch tried to lift himself out of the water by grabbing the ice that surrounded him, but the thin ice kept breaking apart.
 He then decided to walk in the water, smashing the ice to his front as he went along.
-But the going was slow and eventually he tired.
-That’s when the cold closed in on him.
-At some point, Inch realized that he had gone too far to turn back home, but had not gone far enough to make it to his brother’s place.
+But the going was slow and eventually he tired; and that’s when the cold began to close in on him.
+At some point, Inch must have realized that he had gone too far to turn back, and had not gone far enough to make it to his brother’s place.
 Days later, a crew from Yankton found him.
-He was still standing in the river, encased in ice.
+Inch was still standing in the river, encased in ice.

 The flood of 1881 was the greatest flood to strike the Missouri Valley in the nineteenth century.
-It inundated Indian communities and White settlements from the Yellowstone confluence through the state of Missouri.
+It inundated Indian communities and white settlements from the Yellowstone confluence through the state of Missouri.
 Mandan, Dakota Territory, (located directly opposite Bismarck on the Missouri’s west bank) took a pounding from ice and high water.
-When the flood hit, an estimated 400 people took refuge on the bluffs to the west of town, where they spent several dreary days waiting for the river to subside so they could return home.
+When the flood hit, an estimated 400 residents had to take refuge on the bluffs to the west of town, where they spent several dreary days waiting for the river to subside so they could return home.

 Further south, the Missouri literally wiped the town of Green Island (opposite Yankton) off the map, destroying nineteen of the town’s twenty buildings, including two of its churches.
 The Missouri also pushed water into low-lying areas of Yankton.
 In addition to the buildings damaged at Yankton, several steamboats at the town’s boatyard were lifted off their moorings and carried downstream, only to be deposited in the lowlands far from the river’s main channel.

-Agricultural settlers worsened the flooding in two important ways.
-First, they had cleared the prairie to plant corn and wheat.
-They had also converted prairie to pasture land.
-The former prairie had had the ability to absorb far more snowmelt and rainwater than the new cropland and pasture.
-A study done in the 1930’s revealed that runoff amounts on barren soil could be far higher than on prairie soil.
-On one test plot following a rain, runoff on the cleared parcel was 44 times higher than on the prairie parcel.
+In the decade before the flood, settlers had converted tens of thousands of acres within the Upper Missouri Basin from prairie to cropland.
+The former prairie had had the ability to absorb far more snowmelt and rainwater than the new cropland.
+For example, a study done in the 1930s revealed that runoff amounts on barren, cultivated soil could be far higher than on land covered with prairie grass.
+On one test plot runoff on the cleared parcel was forty-four times higher than on the prairie parcel.
 Even pasture land and land covered with wheat stubble had dramatically higher runoff rates than prairie.

 Deforestation also played a big part in the 1881 flood.
 Settlers had been felling the forests in the Missouri Valley and along its tributary streams for years prior to the flood.
 Forest tracts had not only helped to slow, and store, potential runoff, they had stabilized the Missouri’s banks with their roots and trucks – which meant the big river was less likely to dramatically, and violently, alter its course during periods of high flow.
 Additionally, the leaves, decaying branches, and plants covering the forest floor maintained the soil’s porosity.
 Removal of the forests, and the loss of forest litter, decreased the ability of the land to hold runoff.

 The above settlement numbers may explain why the greatest devastation during the flood of 1881 occurred in the Missouri Valley between Yankton and Sioux City.
-Land clearing for crop production, and the conversion of prairie to pasture, in the 1870s in eastern Dakota and western Iowa, in conjunction with the melting of the winter snow cover, caused a veritable ocean of water to descend the Big Sioux, Vermillion, James, and Missouri rivers in March and April 1881.
+Land clearing for crop production, in conjunction with the rapid melting of the winter snow cover, caused a veritable ocean of water to descend the Big Sioux, Vermillion, James, and Missouri rivers in March and April 1881.

 But settlers weren’t the only ones who required huge amounts of wood.
-Steamboats operating on the Missouri burned up to 25 cords of wood per day – all of it coming from the valley bottomlands.
-And the trains crisscrossing eastern Dakota by the 1870s burned wood too.
+Steamboats operating on the Missouri burned up to twenty-five cords of wood per day – all of it coming from the valley bottomlands.
+In addition, the trains crisscrossing eastern Dakota in the 1870s burned wood too.
 According to the U.S. Government, wood consumption in the United States peaked in the 1860s and 1870s.

-Further evidence of deforestation in the Missouri Valley and its environs comes from eyewitness accounts.
-The Yankton Press and Daily Dakotan reported on April 1, 1881, that J.S.
-Presho had lost a “considerable” amount of cordwood on his land on Smutty Bear Bottom.
+Evidence of deforestation in the Missouri Valley and its environs comes from eyewitness accounts.
+The Yankton Press and Daily Dakotan reported on April 1, 1881, during the first flood of that year, that J.S.
+Presho had lost a “considerable” amount of cordwood on his land on Smutty Bear Bottom (near Yankton).
 Three days later the paper noted that a Mr. Cullum had lost 800 cords of wood on his land and “other settlers also lost large quantities.”
 Settlers throughout the Missouri Valley, like Cullum, cut more cordwood than themselves needed in order to sell the excess to passing steamboats.
-According to an Army officer sent to the flood zone in late April to assess damages, Missouri Valley residents living between Pierre and Sioux City lost approximately $500,000 worth of cordwood to the river’s high waters – that amount is equal to almost $12.5 million today.
+According to an U.S. Army officer sent to the flood zone in late April to assess damages, Missouri Valley residents living between Pierre and Sioux City lost approximately $500,000 worth of cordwood to the river’s high waters, an amount equal to almost $12.5 million today.

 Much of the cordwood hauled off by the Missouri in the spring of 1881 had likely been cut during the winter months of 1880-1881, to meet settler, and steamboat, requirements in the coming year.
-Therefore, if all of the cordwood lost in the spring of 1881 represented only one year’s worth of harvest – which is probably a conservative estimate – settlers had been cutting down an incredible number of trees year after year, not only in the Missouri Valley, but in its tributary valleys as well.
-The end result of all of that destruction was a higher, more erosive Missouri River.
+Therefore, if all of the cordwood lost in the spring of 1881 represented only one year’s worth of harvest, which is probably a conservative estimate, settlers had been cutting down an incredible number of trees year after year, not only in the Missouri Valley, but in its tributary valleys as well.
+The end result of all of that deforestation was a higher, more erosive Missouri River.